dougnutz/hoc/README.md

   - With the blink example loaded
   - Make sure your board is connected to your computer with a USB cable
   - If you need a driver [Here](https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers)
+  - In the ide upload the blink program by clicking the arrow in the toolbar.
+The program should compile, upload, and the board led should blink
 ## Using VSCODE
 - install [VS code](https://code.visualstudio.com/Download)
   - Installation of Arduino Extension